COVID-19 Guidance to Investigators

 Ongoing Clinical Trials - after First Participant First Visit (FPFV)

-New participant enrollment – At this time, ViiV HC remains supportive of enrolling new participants into ongoing clinical studies, if you and your site are confident that you will be able to conduct the protocol specified safety and efficacy monitoring required for the study.
+New participant enrolment – At this time, ViiV HC remains supportive of enrolling new participants into ongoing clinical studies, if you and your site are confident that you will be able to conduct the protocol specified safety and efficacy monitoring required for the study.
 ViiV HC recommends that investigators ensure the appropriate monitoring and follow-up of currently enrolled participants before considering recruitment of new participants.

 Please also note that regulatory guidance recently issued by major authorities (including FDA and EMA) in response to the COVID-19 pandemic supports the use of central and remote monitoring programs to maintain oversight of clinical sites.
 We ask that you please inform your site monitor as soon as possible of any restrictions in place at your site that will impact monitoring and/or study participant access to the site and care providers.